sql-machine-learning/elasticdl/elasticdl/doc/model-evaluation-design.md

 A list of potential features we may want for model evaluation in the future:

-* Support evaluating the model during training, which includes:
-    * `start_delay_secs`: Start evaluating after waiting for this many seconds.
-    * `throttle_secs`: Do not re-evaluate unless the last evaluation was started at least this many seconds ago.
 * `num_parallel_processes`: The number of children processes to run evaluation on each individual evaluation worker.
 * `sample_weights`: Optional Numpy array of weights for the test samples, used for weighting the loss function.